-1. Start going to bed and getting up earlier – not just the kids, but you too!
-Everyone will be less stressed after banking some good sleep.
+1. Start going to bed and getting up earlier—not just the kids, but you too!
+It’s time to admit that vacation is coming to an end.
+Use the extra AM time to work your way into a good routine.
+You’ll all be less stressed after banking some good sleep.

 Do you have an old Kindle e-reader (or two?) that you aren't using anymore?